About the centre

 You must ensure that the proposed research will be carried out to a high ethical standard.

 You must clearly state how any potential ethical, safeguarding and health and safety issues have been considered and will be addressed, ensuring that all necessary ethical approval is in place and all risks are minimised before the award commences.

 All proposals, including those involving animal and human participants, must comply with relevant UKRI policies and the ESRC framework for research ethics.

 Promoting EDI is an integral part of UKRI’s vision to deliver new knowledge and an enriched, healthier, more sustainable and resilient society and culture, and to contribute to a more prosperous economy.

-You are expected to demonstrate throughout your proposal how you will consider EDI during the centre’s lifetime.
+You are expected to demonstrate throughout your proposals how you will consider EDI during the centres’ lifetime.

-UKRI recognises that we must embed environmental sustainability in everything we do.
+UKRI recognises that we must embed sustainability in everything we do.

 You are expected to consider the environmental impact of the centre’s activities and to put in place actions that encourage sustainability and mitigate any risk of environmental harm.